wcm-io/wcm-io-caconfig/editor/src/site/markdown/usage.md

 ### Defining the editor template

 The editor application contains an AEM template definition, but it is deactivated by default.
-Each application has to define it's own editor template with fitting `allowedPaths`-Definitions and title depending on the needs of the application.
+Each application has to define it's own editor template with a fitting `allowedPaths` definition and title depending on the needs of the application.

 Only the template has to be defined, the page component resource type can be referenced.
 Example: